MartiMicarelli/ADM-HW1/README.md

 # ADM-HW1
+## SCRIPTS FOLDER:
-scripts folder: file .py with all the scripts divided by comments submissions folder: stamps of all the submissions pages
+file .py with all the scripts divided by comments
+## SUBMISSIONS FOLDER
+stamps of all the submissions pages